Impact of Anisotropy on Neutron Star Structure and Curvature: Evaluation of and in the vicinity of the origin

 \subsection{$\mathcal{W}$ near the origin}

 The Weyl tensor's full contraction,

 as seen in Eq.~(\ref{eqW}), it goes to zero near the center of the star.
 In practice, determining

-or exceptionally small radii ($r < 1$ cm) require careful examination, as the two contributions within the brackets essentially neutralize each other.
-This almost cancellation causes subtraction error that are bigger than the actual dimension of ${\cal W}$.
-For the solution to this problem, we used a series expansion of ${\cal W}$ around the origin.
+at exceptionally small radii ($r < 1$ cm) require careful examination, as the two contributions within the brackets essentially neutralize each other.
+This almost-cancellation causes subtraction errors that are larger than the actual dimension of ${\cal W}$.
+To solve this problem, we used a series expansion of ${\cal W}$ around the origin.

 Because the system is spherically symmetric, the physical quantities pressure $P(r)$ and energy density $\cE(r)$ are analytic even functions of the radial coordinate $r$.
 The mass function $m(r)$, defined as the integral of the energy density within a radius $r$, is an analytic odd function.
 So, we use the following power series expansions around the origin: